rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 #### Deploying Pet Battle
 > Now that the infra for PetBattle is up and running, let's deploy PetBattle itself.
-Each environment folder (test / stage) contains hte configuration for the corresponding projects in OCP.
+Each environment folder (test / stage) contains the configuration for the corresponding projects in OpenShift.
 All we need to do is extend or edit the list of `applications` for the changes to be syncd to the cluster.
-We can also separate test environment config from staging or even prod using this method
+We can also separate test environment config from staging or even prod using this method.

 1. In your IDE, open up the `pet-battle/test/values.yaml` file and copy the following: